 Obviously, there is a risk of transmitting disease or drugs via donor blood to the recipient.
 To avoid this, the donor is carefully screened.
 Here is a guide to what the vets look out for.

-Vaccines and Preventatives: He is required to be up to date with his booster shots and take a regular preventative against heartworm,
+Vaccines and preventatives: Potential donors are required to be up to date with booster shots and take a regular preventative against heartworm

-Clear Blood Tests: He must test negative for infectious diseases including heartworm, ehrlichia, babesiosis, and brucellosis.
-Happily, the blood bank screen your dog for these conditions, so this isn't something you have to undertake first.
+Clear blood tests: A dog must test negative for infectious diseases including heartworm, Ehrlichia, babesiosis, and brucellosis; the blood bank screens your dog for these conditions, so this isn't something you have to undertake first

-No previous blood transfusion: The donor must never have received a blood transfusion himself, as this could complicate blood typing and matching.
+No previous blood transfusion: The donor must never have received a blood transfusion, as this could complicate blood typing and matching

-Both your and the dog need to meet a certain level of commitment!
+Both you and the dog need to meet a certain level of commitment!

-Pet Parent Dedication: The blood bank ask dogs donate every 1 to 3 months, or make at least 8 to 12 (exact numbers vary) donations in total.
+Pet parent dedication: The blood bank asks that dogs donate every 1 to 3 months, or make at least 8 to 12 (exact numbers vary) donations in total.
 If this doesn't sound like a commitment you can meet, then walk away now.